webaverse/xrpackage/README.md

 See also the [examples](https://github.com/webaverse/xrpackage/tree/master/examples).

+## Asset packages

+Asset packages are those with the following types:

+- `gltf@0.0.1`
+- `vrm@0.0.1`
+- `vox@0.0.1`

+These types of packages represent only a static asset to be loaded.
+The corresponding asset file is referenced in the `start_url` field of `manifest.json`.

+## WebXR packages

+A WebXR package references the `index.html` entrypoint for the webXR application in the `start_url` field of the `manifest.json` file. `index.html` should be a regular WebXR application, with its assets referenced using relative paths.

+Because XRPackage is a spatial packaging format, the main additional requirement is that the WebXR application autoimatically starts its WebXR session upon receiving the `sessiongranted` event (see the [WebXR Navigation Specification](https://github.com/immersive-web/webxr/blob/master/designdocs/navigation.md) and the [example](https://github.com/webaverse/xrpackage/blob/88a87d296019530f4f76ec18ce64f9397cd4b27d/examples/html/cube.html#L25).

+## Building a package

-Packages are built with the `xrpk` tool which you can get on `npm`:
+Regardless of package type, packages are built with the `xrpk` tool which you can get on `npm`:

 ```
 $ npm install -g xrpk